 Typical AJD students complete the course of study as follows:

 AJD Summer I, 12-14 credits: Legal Writing I, Legal Research, Torts, Criminal Law, Legal Profession, plus one optional negotiation workshop.

-AJD Fall and Spring I, 16 credits per semester, including: Constitutional Law I and II, Civil Procedure I and II, Contracts, Property, plus upper level courses open to AJD students.
+AJD Fall and Spring I, 16 credits per semester, including: Constitutional Law, Civil Procedure I and II, Contracts, Property, Public Law, plus upper level courses open to AJD students.

 AJD Summer II, 10-12 credits: AJD students can create their own curriculum from VLS's summer offerings, or can pick one of the suggested "AJD summer tracks," such as the Clinical/Experiential, the Environmental, or the Dispute Resolution tracks.